facebook/ThreatExchange/hasher-matcher-actioner/CONTRIBUTING.md

 2. Download VS Code from [the VS Code website](https://code.visualstudio.com/).

 3. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) on your computer.

 4. Install the [remote containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

+    The dev container creates two bind mounts to your host OS: `~/.aws` and `~/.hma-cmdhist`.
+    If you have already installed and used the AWS CLI, you'll have the `~/.aws` directory.
-    Create `.hma-cmdhist` directory in your home directory.
+    Create the `.hma-cmdhist` directory in your home directory.
 Use `$ mkdir -p ~/.hma-cmdhist` or equivalent for your OS.

 5. [Optional/Warning] You may need to tweak the devcontainer.json settings - to make specific changes depending on your operating system.
 ```